CRKT Hissatsu: Second Look

 belt.
 I don’t like the way it forces the knife either above or

-, either.
+below the belt, either.
 Fortunately, the slots on the sheath are

 perfect for Tek-Lok fasteners.
 I popped one on and was pleased